MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-balance-btrfs

-This extension ensures that any mounted btrfs filesystem has their `bg_reclaim_threshold` set to non-zero, so they will automatically balance themselves.
+This extension ensures that any mounted btrfs filesystem has their `bg_reclaim_threshold` set to non-zero, whoch causes them to automatically balance themselves.

 ### steamos-extension-clean-games